Our Staff

 -

-Carla Astudillo is a news app and data visuals developer with a focus on elections and political data.
-Previously, she was a data and interactive visuals journalist at NJ.com and The Star-Ledger in New Jersey, where she helped build a database of police use of force in the state as part of a 16-month investigative project.
-Carla was also deputy data visuals editor at the International Business Times.
-She got her master's degree from the Craig Newmark Graduate School of Journalism at CUNY and her bachelor's degree from the University of Florida.
-Carla grew up in Florida but is a native of Chile.
+Carla Astudillo is a senior data visuals developer with a focus on elections and political data.
+Before joining the Tribune in 2019, she was a data and interactive visuals journalist at NJ.com and The Star-Ledger in New Jersey, where she helped build a database of police use of force in the state as part of a 16-month investigative project.
+She earned a master’s degree from the Craig Newmark Graduate School of Journalism at the City University of New York and a bachelor’s degree from the University of Florida.
+Carla was born in Antofagasta, Chile and moved to the United States when she was 7 years old.
+After brief stints in Texas and New Mexico, her family settled in Lakeland, Florida, where she grew up.
+She is based in Austin and speaks Spanish fluently.
 Read Articles by Carla Astudillo

 -